 A campaign to end fistula, in collaboration with UNFPA/WHO, working to establish the Centre of Excellence for the prevention and treatment of obstetric fistula in Tanguieta (Northern Benin) to serve as a model for other countries.

-In 2012 Prof. Charles-Henry Rochat, responsible for the fistula project, together with a group of specialists and local medical doctors conducted missions in several African countries where fistula cases were operated.
-In addition, Prof. Rochat and his team (composed of specialists from Switzerland, France, USA, Cameroon and Madagascar) organized conferences and workshops on diagnosis, treatment and follow up of fistula cases and advocated for a multidisciplinary approach for care of women suffering from obstetric fistula.
+Prof. Charles-Henry Rochat, responsible for the fistula project, together with a group of specialists and local medical doctors is conducting missions in several African countries where fistula cases are operated.
+In addition, Prof. Rochat and his team (composed of specialists from Switzerland, France, USA, Cameroon and Madagascar) organize conferences and workshops on diagnosis, treatment and follow up of fistula cases and advocate for a multidisciplinary approach for care of women suffering from obstetric fistula.

 Oxford Maternal & Perinatal Health Institute (OMPHI)/GFMER collaborative initiatives

 Managers: Prof. Aldo Campana, Dr. Karim Abawi, Dr. Raqibat Idris

 A partnership with OMPHI to develop and disseminate computer-based training modules in maternal and perinatal health that has resulted in the Evidence-based management of pre-eclampsia and eclampsia, the Evidence-based management of postpartum haemorrhage, and the Maternal Infections e-Learning Course.

 GFMER global consultation on WHO infertility guidelines